johnemmanuelbond/loggers.larders/content/Locations/Harport/The Pigeon Hole.md

 ###### Parent: [[Birdfoot]], [[Harport]]
 A dingy dive bar within the Birdfoot Tunnels, the pigeon hole has naught but a few regular patrons, most of whom are just personal friends with its owner, a crusty Aire named [[Rolf Ingridson]].

 The cavern is dimly lit by a few braziers placed along at intervals along the walls and lanterns hanging from a network of suspended netting on the ceiling.
 A long L-shaped bar occupies most of the chamber, but there are a few tables towards the back, one longer banquet tables and two high-tops.
-Immediately to your right is a smaller high-top granite slab, seemingly just used as another
+Immediately to your right is large rectangular granite slab, seemingly used as another bartop.

 ![[pigeonhole.png]]